Intermittent fasting (IF) is currently one of the world's most popular health and fitness trends.

 Common intermittent fasting methods involve daily 16 hour fasts, or fasting for 24 hours, twice per week.

 Humans have actually been fasting throughout evolution.
-Sometimes it was done because food was not available, and it has also been a part of major religions, including Islam, Christianity and Buddhism.
+Sometimes it was done because food was not available, and it has also been a part of major religions, including Islam, Christianity, Judaism and Buddhism.

 When you think about it, our hunter-gatherer ancestors didn't have supermarkets, refrigerators or food available year-round.